SinghArpit27/Programming-Concepts/README.md

 ---
-## Easy Level
+## Medium Level
-#### These questions and test cases are designed to reinforce medium-level "if-else" logic.
+#### These questions and test cases are designed to reinforce medium-level "if-else" concept.
 ---

 ### 1. **Check if a number is within a specific range**